mikzb/mikzb/README.md

 - 👋 Hi, I’m @mikzb
 - 👀 I’m interested in general Java programming, String manipulation using Python and low-level manipulaton using C and/or Rust.
-- 🌱 I’m currently learning intermediate Java.
+- 🌱 I’m currently learning intermediate Java, Python and C#.
 - 💞️ I’m looking to collaborate on any project that'll help me learn! :)
 - 📫 How to reach me
 -   email: mikolajzabski@gmail.com